 One of the number one clothing questions people want answered before they travel to Jordan is, “is it okay to wear shorts and tank tops?”
 And the answer is that is really depends on where you are.
 In the resort areas and heavily touristed places it is more common, but definitely not in the more rural areas of Amman or small villages.

 When in doubt, the key is to layer your clothing (for example, wear a cardigan over a tank top and carry a scarf for your neck).
 This way you are able to take off a layer when you feel comfortable in doing so and adding a layer when needed.

 » Bathing Suits

 At the beach or in a resort area like The Dead Sea, the dress is a little more lenient when it comes to swimsuits.
-Though you may see some women swimming in a burqini (full body suit), it is acceptable to wear a two-piece bikini and a majority of the women were doing so during my travels there.
+Though you may see some women swimming in a burqini (full body suit), it is acceptable to wear a two-piece bikini and a majority of the women were doing so during my Jordan travel.

 Swimsuits are fine while swimming (or floating) at the beach, but don’t be walking through your hotel or on the streets wearing a hot pink string bikini.
 This ain’t spring break in Cancun.